keifgwinn/extract-content-id-from-issue-number/README.md

-# Extract Issue number from PR merge commit
+# Extract content ID from issue number
-A composition action to extract issue number from the branch name on a merge commit.
+An action to extract the content_id for github projects from an issue number

-This assumes branch is named in the format `ISSUE_<issue number>`

-so a a merge commit to merge ISSUE_123, `issue-number` will be 123.

 ## Outputs

-### `issue-number`
+### `content-id`

-Issue number extracted
+node_id extracted

 ### Example Workflow